FeelingMathy/Florida-county-data/README.md

 | Total summer VPK eligible but not enrolled | Count of children who have been determined eligible for 2018-2019 summer VPK but have not enrolled in either the school-year or summer.
 A child may be determined eligible for VPK services but is not enrolled until the parent chooses a VPK provider and the child is enrolled with that provider to receive services.

 #### District grades and metrics: http://www.fldoe.org/accountability/accountability-reporting/school-grades/
+This is the state generated metric system which evaluates a county based on how well their students perform on statewide standardized testing, achievement gains on testing, graduation rates, and accelerated/enhanced education.
+The Grades <year> section is the grade given by the state for the school district as a whole.
+It is converted from a letter grade (A-F) to a numerical scale (4-1).
 | Data variable   | Description |
 | ---  | --- |
 | Eng Lang Arts Achieve | Student performance on English/Language arts statewide standardized assessments, including the comprehensive assessments and end-of-course (EOC) assessments.
 The component measures the percentage of full-year enrolled students who achieved a passing score.